denoland/manual/contributing/style_guide.md

 ````

 Code examples should not contain additional comments and must not be indented.
 It is already inside a comment.
-If it needs further comments it is not a good
+If it needs further comments, it is not a good
 example.

 ### Resolve linting problems using directives